Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: The CASTOR Filters and Error Budget

 We plot the total error budget in Figure~\ref{fig:Model1}.
 At most redshifts, the photometric zero point error is larger than the shot noise component.
-Future spectroscopic tracer catalogs are expected to improve on the completeness of existing surveys, especially at $z>1$.
+Future spectroscopic tracer catalogs are expected to improve on the completeness, that is, detect a larger fraction of galaxies contributing to the diffuse component of the UVB, of existing surveys, especially at $z>1$.
 In Section~\ref{sec:zeropoint} we discuss how uncertainty in the field to field photometric zero point propagates to a $1-3 \%$ uncertainty in the angular correlation function.
 Shot noise from existing tracer catalogs is subdominant to the photometric error for $z \gtrsim 0.2$ and for $z \lesssim 2.6$.
 In Section~\ref{sec:error_summary} we will consider two noise models that bound the uncertainty in the recovery of the intensity distribution in redshift.
-In order to set the lower bound, we consider a spectroscopic tracer catalog improved in depth by a factor of 5, which delivers a shot noise term that is subdominant to the photometric error for $z<4$.
+In order to set the lower bound, we consider a spectroscopic tracer catalog improved in depth, as measured by the number density of sources in each redshift bin, by a factor of 5, which delivers a shot noise term that is subdominant to the photometric error for $z<4$.
 Concurrent with the nominal lifetime of the observatories we consider, in the mid to late 2020s, several large scale structure experiments will deliver deeper spectroscopic catalogs.
 In particular, the Dark Energy Spectroscopic Instrument is expected to deliver a factor of 10 improvement in depth over the catalogs we consider, $\approx 30$ million galaxy and quasar redshifts, between $z=0$ and $z \gtrsim 3.5$ \citep{collaboration2016desi}.